-Each of our NEOs (other than Mr. Thompson, who retired as of December 31, 2022) has a severance and change of control agreement that dates as of January 1, 2022 (each, an "Agreement").
-Each Agreement automatically renewed on January 1, 2023, and will renew each January 1 thereafter, for an additional one-year term, unless either party gives written notice of non-renewal at least 90 days before the end of the then-current term.
+Each of our NEOs has a severance and change of control agreement dated as of January 1, 2023 (each, an "Agreement").
+Each Agreement automatically renewed on January 1, 2024, and will renew each January 1 thereafter, for an additional one-year term, unless either party gives written notice of non-renewal at least 90 days before the end of the then-current term.
 The following describes the compensation that will be payable to our NEOs on termination of employment under these Agreements.